 We’re currently leading a Citizens’ Rights Project for EU nationals in Scotland, to provide information about citizens rights before and after “Brexit”.
 This includes the publication of factsheets, and the holding of free information days.
-So far, these have been held in Aberdeen, Edinburgh, Glasgow and Inverness, and further events are planned for Ayr, Dundee, Livingston, Perth and possibly other locations.
+So far, these have been held in Aberdeen, Edinburgh, Glasgow and Inverness.
+Further events are planned to be held later in 2018 in a number of other locations.
+The first one of these will be held in Lerwick, Shetland, on Tuesday 4 September.
+Details of other locations will be announced shortly.
 You can find more details about this project here.

 In our general programme, the most recent event was a seminar on the theme of “Brexit update: implications for law and practice in Scotland”.
 This was held in Edinburgh, on the morning of Monday 26 March 2018.
 Details of the programme and speakers can be found here.

 Earlier events have included a conference on “Brexit and Scotland: implications for law and government” (May 2017) which was organised by Scottish Legal Training in conjunction with ourselves.
 It was also supported by Scottish Legal News and the Scottish Centre on European Relations.